 2. MATERIAL AND METHODS

 A long-term field experiment at Regional Agricultural Research Station, Tirupati of Acharya N. G. Ranga Agricultural University was started in the year 2016 to study the effect of organic farming practices in groundnut based cropping systems on Alfisols and the present investigation was carried out as part of the on going experiment during kharif and rabi 2023-24 which is geographically situated at 13.6° N latitude and 79.3° E longitude with an altitude of 189.2 meters above mean sea level in the Southern Agro-climatic zone of Andhra Pradesh.
-During the kharif season, the experiment was laid into two main plots viz., M1, organic farming (10 t ha-1 FYM applied at last plough, soil application of PSB, Rhizobium, KRB and Trichoderma viridae each @ 5kg ha-1, spraying of neem oil and pheromone traps @ 20 no’s ha-1) and M2, ICM practice (RDF 20:40:50 of N: P2O5: K2O kg ha-1, seed treatment with Dithane M-45, chemical weed control and need based plant protection measures) with groundnut crop as a rainfed crop.
+During the kharif season, the experiment was laid into two main plots viz., M1, organic farming (10 t ha-1 FYM applied at last plough, soil application of PSB, Rhizobium, KRB and Trichoderma viridae each @ 5kg ha-1, spraying of neem oil and pheromone traps at 20 no’s ha-1) and M2, ICM practice (RDF 20:40:50 of N: P2O5: K2O kg ha-1, seed treatment with Dithane M-45, chemical weed control and need based plant protection measures) with groundnut crop as a rainfed crop.
 During rabi season, each main plots were divided into four sub plots viz., groundnut (S1), blackgram (S2), finger millet (S3) and foxtail millet (S4).
-To the organic farming sub plots, 10 t ha-1 FYM was applied at last plough, soil application of PSB, Rhizobium (for groundnut and blackgram), Azospirillum (for finger millet and foxtail millet), KRB and Trichoderma viridae each @ 5 kg ha-1, pheromone traps @ 20 no’s ha-1 and neem oil spraying was done.
+To the organic farming sub plots, 10 t ha-1 FYM was applied at last plough, soil application of PSB, Rhizobium (for groundnut and blackgram), Azospirillum (for finger millet and foxtail millet), KRB and Trichoderma viridae each @ 5 kg ha-1, pheromone traps at 20 no’s ha-1 and neem oil spraying was done.
 To the ICM subplots, RDF (20-40-50, 20-50-0, 60-30-20 and 40-20-0 of N: P2O5: K2O kg ha-1 to groundnut, blackgram, finger millet and foxtail millet), seed treatment with Dithane M-45, chemical weed control and need based plant protection measures were taken.
 Soil samples were collected from each sub plot at depths of 0-15 and 15-30 cm after harvest of the rabi crops and analysed for various physical and physico chemical properties.
-The method of analysis were as outlined by Piper (1950) for particle size distribution using hydrometer, Blake and Hartge (1986) for determination of bulk density and porosity using core sampler, and Yoder (1936) for determination of aggregate stability and MWD.
+The method of analysis were as outlined by Piper, (1950) for particle size distribution using hydrometer, Blake and Hartge (1986) for determination of bulk density and porosity using core sampler, and Yoder (1936) for determination of aggregate stability and MWD.
 The soil moisture content was recorded by using Time domain refractometry (TDR) during critical stages of kharif groundnut in both organic ad ICM plots.
 Soil pH and EC were determined using 1:2.5 soil water suspension as described by Jackson (1973).
 Soil organic carbon was analysed by wet chromic acid digestion as out lined by Walkley and Black (1934) and water soluble carbon by McGill et al. (1986).
-Other carbon pools viz., active carbon pool and passive carbon pool were determined as per the procedures outlined by Kolar et al. (2011) and (Chan, 2001).
+Other carbon pools viz., active carbon pool and passive carbon pool were determined as per the procedures outlined by Kolar et al., (2011) and (Chan, 2001).
 Statistical analysis was conducted for the results using t-test and ANOVA with data processed in SPSS.

 3. RESULTS AND DISCUSSION